-the role of the OS in task scheduling to that of binding threads to cores at the start of program execution, and let the parallel runtime system take over from that point onwards.
-These workers repeatedly pull work from a shared work queue when they are idle, and push work on the queue when they generate more work.
+Listing 2: Rules for accessing local variables across async's from a shared work queue when they are idle, and push work on the queue when they generate more work.
 The work queue entries can include async's and continuations.
-An async is the creation of a new task, such as T_1 in Figure 4.
-A continuation5 represents a potential suspension point for a task, which (as shown in in Figure 4) can include the point after an async creation as well as the point following the end of a finish scope.
+An async is the creation of a new task, such as $T_1$ in Figure 2.
+A continuation represents a potential suspension point for a task, which (as shown in in Figure 2) can include the point after an async creation as well as the point following the end of a finish scope.
 Continuations are also referred to as task-switching points, because they are program points at which a worker may switch execution between different tasks.
 A key motivation for this separation between tasks and threads is that it would be prohibitively expensive to create a new OS-level worker thread for each async task that is created in the program.

-An important point to note in Figure 5 is that local variables are private to each task, whereas static and instance fields are shared among tasks.
-This is similar to the rule for accessing local variables and static/instance fields within and across Java methods.
+An important point to note in Figure 3 is that local variables are private to each task, whereas static and instance fields are shared among tasks.
+This is similar to the rule for accessing local variables and static/instance fields within and across methods or lambda expressions in Java.
 Listing 2 summarizes the rules for accessing local variables across async boundaries.
-For convenience, as shown in Rules 1 and 2, an inner async is allowed to access a local variable declared in an outer async or method by simply capturing the value of the local variable when the async task is created (analogous to capturing the values of local variables in parameters at the start of a method call).
-Note that an inner async is not permitted to modify a local variable declared in an outer scope (Rule 3) because doing so will violate the assumption that local variables are private to each task.
-If needed, you can work around this constraint by replacing the local variable by a static or instance field, since fields can be shared among tasks.
+For convenience, as shown in Rules 1 and 2, a child async is allowed to access a local variable declared in an outer async or method by simply capturing the value of the local variable when the async task is created (analogous to capturing the values of local variables in parameters at the start of a method call or in the body of a lambda expression).
+Note that a child async is not permitted to modify a local variable declared in an outer scope (Rule 3).
+If needed, you can work around the Rule 3 constraint by replacing the local variable by a static or instance field, since fields can be shared among tasks.